Renovating your existing deck

 Is there any obvious sagging or sinking of any part of the deck frame –support system?
 (Rails will be completely replaced so they are not of concern).

-If you can sight down the edges of the deck floor (perhaps on a stepladder) it might help determine if the deck structure has failed.
+If you can sight down the bottom or top edge of the deck floor (perhaps on a stepladder) it might help determine if the deck structure has failed.
 (Look for a noticeable sag).

 Is there any significant decay in the frame of the deck – usually this would show at the top of the joists where the flooring touches (most often where the floor above is rotted) or at the ends of the framing members. (“Poke” the wood with a sharp pointed knife to see if it penetrates at questionable areas).